Narges-Mntzr/ChatBot-Maker/README.md

 ## Technologies we used in our project:

-1.The main section of the project have been implemented using the Django framework. <br />
+1.The main section of the project have been implemented using the Django framework.

 2.The database used in the project is PostgreSQL.
-(The ankane/pgvector image has been utilized for using the pgvector extension.)<br /><br />
+(The ankane/pgvector image has been utilized for using the pgvector extension.)

-## Users:

-### Admin
-The website admin has access to information about all users, bots, content, and created conversations, and can add, delete, or edit them.

-### Chatbot Maker
-A group of users to whom the website admin has granted access to create new bots.
-This group of users can view the bots and content they have created and, if necessary, edit them

-### Normal User
-This category includes all website users who can register on the site and, upon logging in, initiate new conversations with the available bots on the site.
-They can also view their previous conversations and continue the conversation if the bot is still active.

 ## Main Processes of the Website: